Issue Date 2/2021

 EHRS is the only office permitted to remove orange Out of Order signs from fume hoods.
 Under no circumstances should a laboratory occupant or a mechanic remove an orange sign.

-The above individuals will coordinate repairs via an outside contractor and will notify EHRS when repairs have been completed.
+Matt will help coordinate repairs via an outside contractor and will notify EHRS when repairs have been completed.
 EHRS will complete a post-repair flow check and alarm calibration per the general procedures outlined above.

 As of 2/2021